neucom-aps/axon-sdk/docs/introduction.md

 # Axon: The STICK Software Development Kit

 The brain, a truly efficient computation machine, encodes and processes information using discrete spikes.
-Inspired by this, we've built **Axon**, a neuromorphic software framework for building, simulating, and compiling **spiking neural networks (SNNs)** for general-purpose computation.
+Inspired by this, we've built **Axon**, a neuromorphic software framework for building, simulating, and compiling **Spiking Neural Networks (SNNs)** for general-purpose computation.
 Axon allows to build complex computation by combining modular computation kernels, avoiding the challenge of having to train case-specific SNN while maintaining the sparsity of spike computing.

 Axon is an extension of **[STICK (Spike Time Interval Computational Kernel)](https://arxiv.org/abs/1507.06222)**.

 ![Axon Architecture](figs/Top-Architecture.png)

-Axon provides an end-to-end pipeline for deploying interval-coded SNNs to ultra-low-power neuromorphic hardware.
-At Neucom we're building one of such chips and we're calling it **ADA**.
-ADA It is built for embedded deployment, yet flexible enough for rapid prototyping and quick iteration cycle.
+Axon provides an end-to-end pipeline for deploying deterministic algorithms as interval-coded SNNs to ultra-low-power neuromorphic hardware.

+At [Neucom](https://neucom.ai), we're building one of such **neuromorphic chips** and we're calling it **ADA**.
+ADA aims to marry together the low-power consumption of FPGAs and ASICS while keeping the flexibility and ease of use of microcontrollers.

 The Axon SDK includes:

-- A **Python-based simulator** for cycle-accurate emulation of interval-coded symbolic computation.
+- A **SNN simulator** for accurate emulation of the interval-coded symbolic computation.
-- A **hardware-aware compiler** that translates Python-defined algorithms into spiking circuits, ready for simulation or deployment.
+- A **compiler** for translating Python-defined algorithms into spiking circuits, ready for simulation or deployment.
-- Tools for **resource reporting**, cycle estimation, and performance profiling of the deployed algorithms.
+- **Resource reporting** tools for latency estimation and performance profiling of the deployed algorithms.

-If you're building symbolic SNNs for embedded inference, control, or cryptographic tasks, Axon makes it easy to translate deterministic computations into spiking neural networks.
+If you're building symbolic SNNs for embedded inference, signal processing, control, or cryptographic tasks, Axon makes it easy to translate deterministic computations into spiking neural networks.

----

 ## Axon SDK structure